 I go to this beach quite often (being it is the closest swimming beach to my house).
 It is one of my favorites too, just due to the scenery – it is a cresent of fine sand, with lots of mature palm trees for shade.
 And behind that, you have the Rain Forest – it’s picture perfect.

-The Balneario, which has been designated a Blue Flag Beach.
-This means it meets lots of standards- from water quality, to facilities etc. The beach is gated – they charge $4 plus tax for parking.
+The Balneario, which has sometimes been designated a Blue Flag Beach.
+This means it meets lots of standards- from water quality, to facilities etc. The beach is gated – they charge a fee for parking.
 The walk from the parking lot to the beach, which takes you past the camping/picnic area, is kinda far, but it’s not too bad.
 The beach itself is wide, so there is ample room to pick your favorite spot.
 We try to get one in the shade because the sun is HOT and it is easy to burn quickly!

-On this recent trip, we picked a spot in the middle, close to the lifeguard stand.
-There was only one lifeguard on duty sporadically throughout the day, but there were only about 10 other families on the beach, so it was not busy.
-In the summer and weekends, it is a different story, as Luquillo beach is very popular with the locals and tourists alike, and the beach can get really crowded.
+Mid-week, the beach is usually not crowded, but in the summer and especially weekends, it is a different story, as Luquillo beach is very popular with the locals and tourists alike, and the beach can get really crowded.

 The water was calm, since there is a reef way out that breaks the waves.
 The kids had no problem at all.
 Since it was not busy, we were allowed to use our boogie boards in the swimming area.
 I know when it is busy, it is not allowed.
 Because the sand is so fine on this beach, the water at the shore’s edge is not clear – each little wave picks up the sand.
 But as you go further out, it clears up.
 I like the water here because it has very little seaweed in it and it is kind of warm too.
 They groom and clean the beach, so the sand is clean.
 It is also perfect for sand castle building.

 There is camping allowed on the grassy area.
 You need a permit to camp.
-I think it is $10 per night to camp.
+It is $10 per night to camp, $13/n for a site with water, $17/n for a site with electricity and water.
 If you want to go camping on a quiet beach, DON’T go here on a summer weekend – the camping area is packed – every square inch has a tent (it is a very popular thing to do for locals)!
 The parking lot gate is locked at 5pm in the winter, so plan get there before that.
 In the summer, they are manned 24 hrs/day.

-Just down the beach to the West, there is usually a guy that rents kayaks ($5 per person per 30 minutes) , and past that are the Luquillo Kiosks where there is a wider selection of food and drinks.
+Just down the beach to the West (toward the Luquillo kiosks), there is usually a guy that rents kayaks ($10 per person per 30 minutes as of 1/22) , a vendor with Fly Board and past that are the Luquillo Kiosks where there is a wider selection of food and drinks.

 Parking $4 for cars, $8 buses.
-Restrooms, showers and changing room are $1 for adults and 50¢ for children for the whole day.
-Sea kayak rentals are $5 per person per 30 minutes.
-They also have a transport vehicle that will take you and your “stuff” from the parking lot to the beach for a fee ($1/pp, $2 for “stuff”.
+Restrooms, showers and changing room are $1 for adults and 50¢ for children for the whole day. ).

-Balneario is open 7 days a week.
-8:30am- 5pm.
-Closed only major holidays like Thanksgiving, Christmas Day, 3 Kings Day etc. If the parking area is closed, you can park at the kiosks and walk in along the beach.
+Balneario is open Wednesday- Sunday during the off season (roughly Sept-April) 9am- 5pm.
+Open 7 days a week and until 5:30pm in “summer” months in May/June/July/Aug.
+Closed major holidays like Thanksgiving, Christmas Day, 3 Kings Day etc. “Closed” means there are no facilities open/available, but you can still walk in and use the beach.
+If the parking area is closed, you can park at the kiosks and walk in along the beach.

 Play safely- They have flags out to alert you to water conditions- red and yellow flags mean it is not safe to swim.